Self Certified Mortgages Explained

 Although self-cert mortgages are a thing of the past, an experienced broker can still help you arrange a competitive loan no matter how complex your income situation is.

-The brokers we work with have plenty of first-hand experience setting up mortgages for clients who are self-employed or draw income from a variety of sources.
+The brokers we work with have plenty of first-hand experience setting up mortgages for self-employed clients or drawing income from various sources.
 So you don’t have to feel like you’ve missed out on a risky self-certified mortgage.

-Just call 0808 189 2301 or make an enquiry.
-We’ll set up a free, no-obligation chat between you and your ideal mortgage broker today.
+Just call 0330 818 7026 or enquire.
+Today, we’ll set up a free, no-obligation chat between you and your ideal mortgage broker.

 Maximise your chance of approval with a specialist